dai-shi/use-context-selector/README.md

 Use this for a function that will change a value in [Concurrent Mode](https://reactjs.org/docs/concurrent-mode-intro.html).
-Otherwise, there's no need to this hook.
+Otherwise, there's no need to use this hook.

 #### Parameters